Deploying Azure Active Directory Connect 1.1

 PowerShell itself has changed a lot in the past few years.
 The latest versions allow for robust package management that supports any internal or external package repository.
 Downloading or updating a module now takes a single cmdlet and can easily be scripted or automated, which in turn allows the dev team to support a faster release cycle.
-With that in mind, it comes as no surprise that the Azure AD module is now hosted on the PowerShell Gallery (in case you need some details on how the Gallery works, read this brief guide).
+With that in mind, it comes as no surprise that the Azure AD module is now hosted on the PowerShell Gallery.
 Just to illustrate the flexibility such a move brings, here’s a picture of the Version History:

 That’s three versions in the past 10 days!
 Of course, as the module matures, the pace will slow down a bit, but the above picture shows just how fast can a new version be pushed out when needed.